teamt5-it/official-website/_posts/2019-07-10-another-supply-chain-attack-asus-software-updates-was-hacked.md

 #### How to use IOC in ThreatSonar

-1. You can import IOCs into ThreatSonar and launch “Retro Hunt” to see if there is any matches.
+A. You can import IOCs into ThreatSonar and launch “Retro Hunt” to see if there is any matches.

 ![Import IOC into ThreatSonar Intel.](/assets/images/02_02.png "Import IOC into ThreatSonar Intel.")
-*Import IOC into ThreatSonar Intel.*
+_Import IOC into ThreatSonar Intel._

-2. The malware is using valid “ASUSTek” certificate, the thumbprint of the certificate can be searched in “Hunter” page.
+B. The malware is using valid “ASUSTek” certificate, the thumbprint of the certificate can be searched in “Hunter” page.

 ![Details of abused certificate.](/assets/images/02_03.png "Details of abused certificate.")
-*Details of abused certificate.*
+_Details of abused certificate._
 In “Hunter” page, you are able to search “thumbprint = 626646d29c5b0e7c53aa84698a4a97be323cf17f” by switching scope to “Certificate” (Please select “Engine Version” to All).

 p.s.
 If you find any matched results, don’t be hesitate to contact with us.

 ![Thumbprint matched endpoints and programs.](/assets/images/02_04.png "Thumbprint matched endpoints and programs.")
-*Thumbprint matched endpoints and programs.*
+_Thumbprint matched endpoints and programs._
 ![The related thumbprint was found.](/assets/images/02_05.png "The related thumbprint was found.")
-*The related thumbprint was found.*
+_The related thumbprint was found._

-3. To use the yara rule, just create yara ruleset, then copy and paste the yara rule listed above.
+C. To use the yara rule, just create yara ruleset, then copy and paste the yara rule listed above.

 ![Import the yara rule.](/assets/images/02_06.png "Import the yara rule.")
-*Import the yara rule.*
+_Import the yara rule._